mongodb/docs-realm/source/includes/api-details/swift/users/multi-user-applications-check-user-state-description.rst

 To check the user state, read the ``user.state`` property.
-This property is an :objc-sdk:`RLMUserState <Enums/RLMUserState.html>` enum whose values reflect whether the user is logged out, logged in, or removed.
+This property's value is an :objc-sdk:`RLMUserState <Enums/RLMUserState.html>` enum whose cases reflect whether the user is logged out, logged in, or removed.